diskoverdata/diskover-docs/source_files/user_terminology.md

 <p id="hardlinks"></p>

 ___
-### Hardlinks
+### Hard links

-A hard link is a directory that associates a name with a file.
-Thus, each file must have at least one hard link.

 A hardlink is a pointer/link that acts like a folder/directory.
-You can only hardlink files and not directories.
-The term hardlink is usually only used in file systems that allow more than one hard link for the same file.
-In addition, hardlinks can only refer to files within the same volume.
+A hard link is a link that directly associates a name with a given file in an operating system.
+Unlike a soft link, which changes the pointer when the file is renamed, a hard link still points to the underlying file even if the file name changes.

+Think of hard links like copies but they dont use up any more disk space.
+Hard links are different than symbolic or soft links, those are more just pointers or links to the actual file.

+**Soft links**:
+	- Can cross the file system.
+	- Allows you to link between directories.
+	- Has different inode number and file permissions than original file.
+	- Permissions will not be updated.
+	- Has only the path of the original file, not the contents.

+**Hard links**:

+	- A hard link is a directory that associates a name with a file, thus each file must have at least one hard link.
+	- You can only hard link files and not directories.
+	- Hard links can only refer to files within the same volume/file system, they can't cross the file system boundaries.
+	- Has the same inode number and permissions of original file.
+	- Permissions will be updated if the permissions of source file is changed.
+	- Has the actual contents of the original file, so that you still can view the contents, even if the original file moved or removed.
+	- You can't free up disk space until all the hard links and original files are deleted, as they all reference same inode.

+>🔆 &nbsp;Hard links are used a lot in media and entertainment so that digital assets can be referenced in different shot folders without using additional space.

 <p id="elasticsearch_terminology"></p>